 As we put our hope in Christ, it can sound good on paper, but every so often it takes a while to sink into our hearts.
 In those moments where we want to grumble and cry out, remember patience comes from trusting God with the things about which we want to complain.
 There have been times in my life where not only was I drifting, but I was lost at sea.
 No anchor in sight, just crashing into one wave after another.

 I literally would think, “What am I doing?
 Why am I making the same bad choices over and over again?”
 I could barely swim; in fact, dogging paddling my way out of one crisis to another was not a successful means of survival.
 And then it happened…I drowned…and became a Mom all at the same time.

-I realized the responsibility in raising my children could not be filled with a sea of uncertainties.
+I realized the responsibility of raising my children could not be filled with a sea of uncertainties.
 My desire for their Anchor aided me in grabbing mine.
 Instead of talking about it – I decided to live it!
 It no longer just sounded good on paper; hope in Christ transformed by heart.

 When we are battered by the storms of life, everything depends on the strength of our Anchor.
 Grab it and abide in the One to keep you afloat.